bbauska/W3Cx-3of5/README.md

 12. </form>
 ```

 As you can see at l*ines 2* and *4*, the id and list attributes match.
-The <datalist> element is wrapped around a set of  <option> that are available for selection by another form control (in this example the input field from *line 2*).
+The &lt;datalist&gt; element is wrapped around a set of  <option> that are available for selection by another form control (in this example the input field from *line 2*).

 <h3 id="ch5-7-1">5.7.1 Introduction</h3>